 Jesus then says, “Neither do I condemn you; go, and do not sin again.”

-Some people, especially feminists, may argue that the Mosaic Law was too harsh for adultery and because it was written by men, this penalty was written to control women.
+Some people, especially feminists, may argue that the Mosaic Law was too harsh for adultery because it was written by men and this penalty was written to control women.
 Some may even go so far as to say that adultery isn’t a sin or even that sin isn’t real.
 There’s no point in arguing with people who deny sin or that use distraction to miss the point of the story.

 Original publication date 12.12.2020.
-Post last updated on 02.03.2023.
+Post last updated on 07.06.2023.

 NOTES